CoreyWarren/react-and-company-documentation/readme.md

 ```
 - Redux

-Redux is a state management tool.  https://redux.js.org/tutorials/fundamentals/part-1-overview
-It uses store, reducer, state, ui, and dispatch/actions in order to update the state of your app on a single page.
+Redux is a state management tool for JavaScript applications.
+It helps you design applications that behave consistently and are easy to test by keeping the application state in a single, immutable store.

 ```js
 import { createStore } from 'redux';